Robbo76/first-milestone-projectv2/README.md

 - [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/)
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse)

+## **Known Problems**

-Further testing needed to be carried out for reports to be collected, some hrefs need to be addressed and to upload some screen shots of the reports!
+- Further testing needed to be carried out for reports to be collected, some hrefs need to be addressed and to upload some screen shots of the reports!
+- Page 404 needs to be styled and the html, finished off, currently not in eorking order

 ## **Features working from user Experiences**
 - Smooth scrolling function works from the navbar to the 3 different sections